that' what i do

 To Be Honest...

 2024 started last January on the heels of a very strange Christmas of 2023 with my family.
 I was in the basement with my sister, cleaning things up as we both prepared to leave with our kids and husbands, and I saw my childhood Christmas stocking sitting on a dresser.
 It was curious—my stocking had always been hung up somewhere in my dad’s houses.
 In fact, it had been a topic in an earlier year when Sam and I first had our own house—the first home since I had last lived at home.
 I casually mentioned that I might bring my stocking to Vermont so I could hang it alongside Sam’s, and maybe Quinn’s too; I can’t remember the exact year.
 The idea upset my dad, and the question seemed to offend him.
 I had thought of the stocking as mine and hadn’t realized it meant something to him too—of course it did, I see that now.
 He told me that he thought our stockings from all those happy Christmases as a family should stay together, and with him, and we would see them when we visited.
 Fair enough.
 I liked that it mattered to him; I was happy to leave it.
 But in the Christmas of 2023, it was in a ball in a basement.
-I assumed they just forgotten about it as they unpacked all the other holiday decorations—no big deal.
+I assumed they had just forgotten about it as they unpacked all the other holiday decorations—no big deal.
 I mentioned it to him, joking around—something about my being relegated to the basement, or being chopped liver, who knows.
 But he froze.
 And he looked at Louise.
 And it was weird, for a moment.

 A short while later, as we were getting ready to say goodbye, my dad tried to hand me the stocking.
 “Here, take it with you,” he offered, but I was confused.
 I didn’t want it.
 I was just joking about it.
 I liked that he had wanted to keep it all these years—no need to change that.
 We went back and forth awkwardly, as we sometimes do when we’re having a hard time communicating what we’re really thinking or feeling with each other.
 He was holding it out to me.
 I refused to touch it.
 My eyes started to water and I walked away—outside to catch my breath.
 I think he followed me.
 Said something vague about Louise not being herself lately.
 I was more confused and felt the expiration on our visit.
 I hustled Quinn and Sam and Buddy along to the car.
 Everyone came to the driveway, as they always do, to say good bye.
 From one to the other we move along, say goodbye, get one last hug.
 My dad.
 Amy.
 Scott.
 The three boys.
 Then Louise.
 I can’t remember where her arms were—either by her sides, or bent with her hands in her pockets—but I remember distinctly that she froze.
 I leaned in to hug her and saw her stern face out of the corner of my eye, felt the stiffness in her frame.
 It was brief, but undeniable.
 I got behind the wheel, confused and upset, and drove away in tears trying to breathe.
 Sam and Quinn rode silently while I experienced whatever I was experiencing.